cms636/cms636.github.io/_posts/2017-04-26-miles-textanalysis.md

 ![Ulysses-AntConc - YesFrequencyChart.png]({{site.baseurl}}/assets/Ulysses-AntConc - YesFrequencyChart.png)

 I was really surprised to see the blank space preceding episode 18, toward the end of this chart.
 After all, episode 17, "Ithaca," is written in question-and-answer format.
 One would expect, then, to see a few more yes-es.
 But when I checked the concordance tab again, there were only three.

+In general, I found AntConc more fine-grained in its analysis and more generative of interpretive ideas.
+But I may not have played around enough with Voyant to see all of its potential.
+AntConc, perhaps, could use more engaging graphics, but given the gimmicky nature of some of Voyant's visualizations, maybe a simple presentation mode is actually more effective.